aterrazasl/zybo-hcd/README.md

 Goal:
-Create a USB controller driver capable of running outside the linux environment HCD (Host controller driver) should be light enough to run in small MCUs This particular implementation is based on the Zynq7000 and the Digilent Board Zybo Z7
+Create a USB controller driver capable of running outside the linux environment HCD (Host controller driver) should be light enough to run in small Zynq projects This particular implementation is based on the Zynq7000 and the Digilent Board Zybo Z7

 The HCD is based on the EHCI 1.1 released by Intel and should support as minimum for this first version the following: